Federal tax withholding for MPERS benefits is governed by the IRS Form W-4P (Withholding Certificate for Periodic Pension or Annuity Payments).

 If I do not elect a tax withholding preference, how will taxes be withheld from my monthly benefit payment?

-If you do not elect a tax withholding preference, MPERS will still withhold federal and state taxes based on the following:
+If you do not select a tax withholding preference, MPERS will still withhold applicable federal and state taxes as described below.

 Withholding Options and Rules

-Generally, the method and rate of withholding depends on whether:
+In general, the method and rate of tax withholding depend on several factors, including whether:

-- The payment is delivered outside the U.S.
+- The payment is delivered outside the United States.

 - You are a nonresident alien individual, a nonresident alien beneficiary, or a foreign estate.

-Special withholding rules apply to payments outside the U.S. and payments to a foreign person.
+Special withholding rules apply to payments made outside the United States and to payments made to foreign persons.

-Your tax withholding options also depend on your benefit type and whether the payment is eligible for rollover distribution.
+Your tax withholding options also depend on your benefit type and whether the payment is eligible for rollover.

-If you are receiving a monthly benefit that is not eligible for rollover distribution, you may elect one or more of the following options:
+If you receive a monthly benefit that is not eligible for rollover, you may choose one or more of the following federal withholding options:

-- Withholding federal income tax based on the tax table.
+- Federal income tax withholding based on IRS tax tables

-If you receive a distribution that is eligible for rollover but you do not roll it over directly to another qualified retirement plan or IRA, your payment is taxable.
+If you receive a distribution that is eligible for rollover and you do not roll it over directly to an IRA or another qualified retirement plan, the payment is taxable.

-Caution: There are penalties for not paying enough federal tax during the year either through withholding or estimated tax payments.
-See IRS Publication 505, Tax Withholding and Estimated Tax, at IRS.gov for more information.
+Caution: You may be subject to penalties if you do not pay enough federal tax during the year through withholding or estimated tax payments.
+For more information, see IRS Publication 505, Tax Withholding and Estimated Tax (PDF) on IRS.gov.

 If I reside outside Missouri, what is my tax withholding option?

-If you do not live in Missouri but are required to file a Missouri state tax return, you may request MPERS to withhold Missouri state income taxes.
+If you live outside Missouri but are required to file a Missouri state income tax return, you may request that MPERS withhold Missouri state income tax from your benefit payment.

 I receive two different benefits each month.
 Can I withhold taxes differently on each one?

-If you receive different types of monthly payments from MPERS, you may elect a different tax withholding amount for each type of payment.
+Yes.
+If you receive more than one type of monthly payment from MPERS, you may elect a different tax withholding amount for each payment type.

 If you are registered on myMPERS, you may make these elections online.

-You may also complete a separate Withholding Certificate for Pension or Annuity Payments forms for each payment type and send it to MPERS.
+You may also complete a separate Withholding Certificate for Pension or Annuity Payments (Form W-4P) (PDF) for each payment type and submit it to MPERS.

 How are lump-sum distributions taxed?

-Lump-sum distributions, including a refund of employee contributions, are subject to special tax provisions.
+Lump-sum distributions, including refunds of employee contributions, are subject to special federal tax rules.

-For more information on these rules, see the MPERS publication, Special Tax Notice for Lump Sum Distributions.
+For more information, see the MPERS publication Special Tax Notice for Lump-Sum Distributions (PDF) .

 Calculating and Understanding Withholding Amounts

-To calculate the amount of tax withholding, use IRS Form W-4P, Withholding Certificate for Pension or Annuity Payments, available at IRS.gov.
+To calculate your federal tax withholding, use IRS Form W-4P, Withholding Certificate for Pension or Annuity Payments (PDF) , available on IRS.gov.

-If you are registered on myMPERS, you can estimate your tax withholding online.
+If you are registered on myMPERS, you can also estimate your tax withholding online.

-I made an election to have my taxes withheld based on the tax tables.
+I elected tax withholding based on the tax tables.
 Why are no taxes being withheld from my benefit payment?

 Your Benefits